siku2/hass-srf-weather/info.md

-# SRG SSR Weather
+# SRF Weather

-Integration to get weather forecasts from SRF Meteo using the SRG SSR Weather API.
+Integration to get weather forecasts from the SRF Weather API provided by SRG SSR (Schweizerische Radio- und Fernsehgesellschaft).

 ## Configuration

 Head over to `Configuration > Integrations` to set the integration up.
-Press the plus button and search for "SRG SSR Weather".
+Press the plus button and search for "SRF Weather".

 The first step will ask you for API credentials, refer to the next section for instructions on how to get them.